quinnlanconnorsmith/BMWS-website/content/_index.md

     id: about
     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
+      username: holly
+      # Override your bio text from `authors/admin/_index.md`?
+      text:
+  - block: about.avatar
+    id: about
+    content:
+      # Choose a user profile to display (a folder name within `content/authors/`)
       username: test_person
       # Override your bio text from `authors/admin/_index.md`?
       text: